(August through September excursion from Haines & Skagway, Alaska)

 Ask about the Twilight Wildlife Watch offered in the evening, from 5:30PM-8:30PM (departure time will change with diminished daylight).

-2022 physical distancing guidelines implemented, if needed.
+Regarding Covid, physical distancing guidelines implemented, if needed.
 Tour vehicle capacity may be reduced.
-We ask that you have a Covid-19 vaccination and wear a mask.
 Masks and sanitizer are offered.
+If guests are feeling ill, they are advised to cancel their excursions.